-Level 1 identical asset Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Organization has the ability to access.
-Level 2 Inputs to the v aluation method include: Quoted prices for similar assets or liabilities in active markets; Quoted prices for identical or similar assets or liabilities in inactive markets; Inputs other than quoted prices that are observable for the asset or liability; Inputs that are derived principally from or corroborated by observable market data by correlation or other means.
-If the asset or liability has a specified (contractual term), the Lev must be observable for substantially the full term of the asset or Level 3 Inputs to the v the fair value r aluation methodology are unobservable and significant to measurement.
+Level 1 identical asse Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Organization has the ability to access.
+Level 2 Inputs to the valuation method include: Quoted prices for similar assets or liabilities in active markets; Quoted prices for identical or similar assets or liabilities in inactive markets; Inputs other than quoted prices that are observable for the asset or liability; Inputs that are derived principally from or corroborated by observable market data by correlation or other means. r liability has a specified (contractual term), the Level 2 input ervable for substantially the full term of the asset or liability.
+Level 3 • valuation methodology are unobservable and significant to measurement.